ROCm/hipFFT/README.md

 * The clients (samples, tests etc) included with the hipFFT source depend on FFTW, gtest, and boost program-options.

-* The rider and test clients also require the rocFFT source tree to
+* The bench and test clients also require the rocFFT source tree to
   build:

     git submodule update --init